dynamo/dynamo/README.md

 ## Adventure mode!

-If you are felling adventurous, create a Dynamo in few steps:
+If you are feeling adventurous, create a Dynamo in few steps:

 1) Ensure you are on Elixir master and you have [rebar](https://github.com/basho/rebar) (available on homebrew) installed